Serving the Community of Flatbush, Midwood & Parts of Kensington

 Resources and Opportunities

 Brooklyn Community Board 14 has a wealth of information about the community and the organizations that serve it.
 Check out the listings to learn more about what is happening in our district and what resources are available for you.
-If you can’t find what you are need, reach out!
+If you can’t find what you are looking for, reach out!

 Posted on:• Please note that this resource may no longer be current.
 Contact the provider for the most up to date information.